-After a Hack, it is imperative that your new password be COMPLETELY different from your current password.
-You should NEVER use the current password ever again.
+After a hack, it is imperative that your new password be COMPLETELY different from your current password - you should NEVER use the current password ever again.

 Follow ALL of the steps listed below:

-1. Change your password (How)
+1. Change your password (Click here to learn how)

 *IMPORTANT: Once you change your password, you will have to change your password on ALL other devices (smartphone, tablet, etc.) that fetch USI email.*

 2. Scan your computer for Virus/Malware.
 If your computer is University owned, create an IT ticket to have your computer scanned.
-(If you need assistance call the Help Desk at 812-465-1080)
+(If you need assistance, call the Help Desk at 812-465-1080)

 Sometimes Cybercriminals will use your account to launch a phishing attack against other people.
 The criminals will harvest information from the responses to the phishing attacks they have sent out through your compromised account.
 Often they do this by setting a Forward or Inbox Rules on your account.
 Cybercriminals sometimes change the Signature to allow them to send out links that can get past some mail filters or to include phishing scams in all the mail that you send out.
 The criminal could also have connected their mobile device to your account.

 Steps 3-7 will require you to be logged into your USI email via the Web.
 These steps will require you to search your email settings, to do this follow the picture below.

 3. Check if your account is Forwarding mail to another address.

 (Settings-->Search Bar-->Type "Forwarding"-->Click "Forwarding"-->If there is an email address typed in, DELETE IT-->Select Stop forwarding-->Click Save in the top left.)